 For each game setup, there will be the base common cards that will always be in every game of Dominion.

 Supply Deck: For each game setup, 10 cards will form the supply deck.

 Discards: Every player will have their own personal discard piles.
 Whenever you no longer can draw cards you’ll reshuffle your own discard pile and put it under your current draw pile.

 Your Hand: Players draw up to five cards, and actions and attacks can either reduce that number or increase the size of your hand depending on their abilities.
 Having more cards is definitely an advantage, but sometimes you get a handful of awesome cards, but you’ll only have one action to play or one buy.

 Draw Pile: Every player will be building their own deck (deck building, get it?)
 Each players deck will be unique and made mostly of cards they’ve chosen.

 Step One: Gather your players and grab these base cards.

 First, every player is dealt 7 coppers and 3 estates.
 This is the general starting hand for every game of Dominion.
-Some expansions will sometimes change the starting cards and swap out the estates but every one (up to this point) keeps the coppers the same.
+Some expansions will sometimes change the starting cards and swap out the estates but every expansion (up to this point) keeps the coppers the same.
 No need to worry about this yet, as we are just getting started with the Dominion base game.

 Next, you need to choose your setup and build your supply decks.
 In the instruction booklet of every Dominion game, you will find several preset setups and usually options for how to integrate that particular expansion with others.